Stay in touch

 Encounters with Employers

-Speakers are invited into Year 10 assemblies and Sixth Form Career Conversations to spark imagination about the range of possibilities for the future, break down stereotypes and contextualise learning by linking it to the world of work.
+Professionals from our engaged and generous parent and alumnae community share their career experiences and must-have tips for success through a variety of formats.
+This sparks imagination about the range of possibilities for the future, breaks down stereotypes and provides context to learning by linking it to the world of work.

 Encounters with Higher Education